ClickHouse/pg_clickhouse/doc/pg_clickhouse.md

 ### Pushdown Functions

-All PostgreSQL builtin functions used in conditionals (`HAVING` and `WHERE` clauses) automatically push down to ClickHouse with the same names and signatures.
-However, some have different names or signatures and must be mapped to their equivalents. `clickhouse_fdw` maps the following functions:
+All PostgreSQL builtin functions used in conditionals (`HAVING` and `WHERE` clauses) to query ClickHouse foreign tables automatically push down to ClickHouse with the same names and signatures.
+However, some have different names or signatures and must be mapped to their equivalents. `pg_clickhouse` maps the following functions:

 *   `date_part`:
     *   `date_part('day')`: [toDayOfMonth](https://clickhouse.com/docs/sql-reference/functions/date-time-functions#toDayOfMonth)